ghi-electronics/Docs/fez/accessories.md

 ---
 ![Seeed Grove Starter Kit](images/seeed-grove-starter-kit.jpg)

 Grove is a modular electronic platform for quick prototyping.
-Every module has one function, such as touch sensing, creating audio effect and so on.
-Just plug the modules you need to the base shield, then you are ready to test your idea buds.
-We have picked the [Seeed Grove Starter Kit for Arduino](https://www.seeedstudio.com/Grove-Starter-Kit-for-Arduino-p-1855.html) as  starting base but you can add additional Grove modules as well.
+Every module has one function, such as touch sensing, creating audio effects and so on.
+Just plug the modules you need to the base shield, then you are ready to test your ideas.
+We have picked the [Seeed Grove Starter Kit for Arduino](https://www.seeedstudio.com/Grove-Starter-Kit-for-Arduino-p-1855.html) as a starting base but you can add additional Grove modules as well.

 The included Grove modules plug into the included arduino shield.
-This shield works with any arduio-pinout compatible board, like the [FEZ](../fez/intro.md).
+This shield works with any arduino pinout compatible board, like the [FEZ](../fez/intro.md).

-Plug the shield on top of your board, and get the [drivers](https://github.com/ghi-electronics/TinyCLR-Accessories).
+You can get the drivers [here](https://github.com/ghi-electronics/TinyCLR-Accessories).

-This example that makes some noise!
+This example makes some noise!

 ```
 Buzzer buzz = new Buzzer(FEZ.GpioPin.D4);